Topological error correcting processes from fixed-point path integrals: Discussion and outlook

 The framework can be generalized in various directions.
 First, topological state-sum path integrals do not cover all zero-correlation length path integrals, and similarily not all gapped phases.
 Exemptions can be obtained from topological path integrals by inserting a rigid network of topological defects, which we refer to as \emph{foliation defects}.
 To this end, we choose some cubic ``superlattice'' with a potentially larger unit cell than the topological path integral.
 Then (in 2+1 dimensions) we introduce domain walls at all superlattice faces, which meet at 1-dimensional foliation defects along the edges, which in turn meet at the vertices.
 Examples for this in 2+1 dimensions seem to yield topological path integrals again after choosing a larger unit cell, and thus correspond to a ``weak breaking of translation symmetry'', as we have seen in Section~\ref{sec:honeycomb_floquet}.
 In 3+1 dimensions however, topological defect networks can describe fracton phases \cite{Aasen2020}, and potentially more if we also insert foliation defects perpendicular to time \cite{Williamson2022}.
 Floquet codes based on fracton phases have been presented in Refs.~\cite{Davydova2022,Zhang2022}.
+So all in all, topological defects can play three different roles in our formalism, namely computational defects, syndrome defects, and foliation defects.

 A second straight-forward generalization is to consider spacetime lattices that change with time.
 By changing the topology of the spatial configuration, we obtain circuits that do not only fault-tolerantly store, but also process logical information.
 Both storing and processing of logical information becomes much more versatile if we equip the topological path integral with computational defects such as boundaries, domain walls, or other sorts of interfaces and defects.
 For example, we can then perform computation via braiding with anyons or via lattice surgery with boundaries.